VirtualInterpreter/GSM_A6/README.md

 * VCC5.0 to 5V Power Supply
 * GND of GSM to both Arduino GND & 5V power supply GND
 * PWK of GSM to VCC5.0 of GSM
+* A 100k resistor is also needed between the VCC5.0 & the reset pin

 #### Testing Connection